Troubled Thomas Cook's UK retail head to step down

-LONDON Troubled travel firm Thomas Cook (TCG.L) said the head of its British retail division Ian Derbyshire is stepping down, a week after Chief Executive Manny Fontenla-Novoa departed following the group's third profit warning in a year.
+LONDON Aug 11 Troubled travel firm Thomas Cook said the head of its British retail division Ian Derbyshire is stepping down, a week after Chief Executive Manny Fontenla-Novoa departed following the group's third profit warning in a year.

 Thomas Cook, which is Europe's second biggest tour operator, said Derbyshire was leaving to take the helm at his family's child activity business in north west England.